-MS in Molecular and Cellular Basis of Disease
+MS in the Molecular and Cellular Basis of Disease (Plan B)

-The Master's Program in Pathology is intended for students with a background in the biological or chemical sciences, typically a bachelors or baccalaureate degree, who are interested in pursuing advanced coursework in the basis of disease.
-This coursework may be useful for those interested in pursuing a professional doctoral degree (e.g. M.D., D.O., D.D.S., or D.M.D.) or other health professions degree, since the core curriculum and electives include many topics of medical relevance, including histology, gross anatomy, pathology, cancer and immunology.
+The Master's Program in Pathology is intended for students who are interested in advanced coursework in the basis of disease for careers in healthcare, research, or industry.
+This coursework may be useful for those pursuing a professional doctoral degree (e.g. M.D., D.O., or Ph.D.) or other health professions degree, since the core curriculum and electives include many topics of medical relevance, including, cell and molecular biology, histology, anatomy, pathology, cancer and immunology.

 Learn More >

 MS in Pathology for CWRU Employees (Plan A)

 A program leading to the Master of Science degree in Pathology is available to laboratory technicians who are employed by Case Western Reserve University.
 Students in this program must be full-time university employees and must have the agreement of their supervisor to begin studies as a part-time student.